DC-Cunningham/Quote_Generator/README.md

 ## Usage

-On loading a quote is rendered by DOm manipulation.
-The two buttons allow for the current quote to be shared via the Twitter share this function and for a new quote to be fetched.
+On loading of the page a quote and author is rendered by DOM manipulation.

+The first buttons allows for the current quote to be shared via the Twitter [Web Intent URL](https://developer.twitter.com/en/docs/twitter-for-websites/tweet-button/guides/web-intent) function.

+The second button allows for a new quote to be fetched.

 ## Future Plans and Known Bugs